 A fourth-generation Texas trial lawyer and a native Houstonian, Lizzie graduated from Kenyon College in Ohio in 1997, where she was elected to Phi Beta Kappa, and from the School of Law at The College of William & Mary in Virginia in 2006, where she was editor-in-chief of the William and Mary Law Review.

 - As lead counsel, successfully defended final judgment and award of substantial attorneys’ fees to Mistras Group Inc. employee wrongly accused of breaching non-competition agreement in the First Court of Appeals, including presentation of oral argument to the court.
 Sentinel Integrity Solutions, Inc. v.
-Mistras Group, Inc., 01-12-00370-CV, 2013 WL 5727548 (Tex.
+Mistras Group, Inc., 414 S.W.3d 911 (Tex.
 App.—Houston [1st Dist.]
 Oct.
-22, 2013, no. pet. h.).
+22, 2013, pet. denied).

 - Represented Plains All American Pipeline, L.P. in a pipeline dispute with BP Oil Pipeline Company in which BP had obtained summary judgment against Plains before AZA got involved in the case.
 Lizzie and John Zavitsanos petitioned for reconsideration, got the summary judgment reversed, and won summary judgment for Plains, obtaining substantial attorneys’ fees for Plains for defending the lawsuit.